-Analysis: Bullishness is currently near the long term average.
+Analysis: Bullishness is currently slightly above the long term average.
 In my view this chart should be looked at from a contrarian perspective.
-Given that sentiment is near the average my current interpretation of this chart is neutral.
+Given that sentiment is not far from the average, my current interpretation of this chart is neutral.
 Chart Framework: I'd get incrementally negative on this picture with sentiment at or above 70 and incrementally positive with sentiment at or below 30.